Wax or the Discovery of Television Among the Bees: Reception

 Released in 1991, Wax was a cult hit, playing cinemas in 26 U.S. cities and had additional theatrical play in Japan and Australia.
 Wax was a co-production with ZDF, German Television, and opened theatrically to rave reviews at the Public Theater in New York.
 Wax was included in a number of 10 Best Film lists that year.

 Legacy

-As the first film streamed across the Internet in 1993 (at 2 frames per second), the New York Times declaring Wax or the Discovery of Television Among the Bees an “historic event.”
+As the first film streamed across the Internet in 1993 (at 2 frames per second), the New York Times declaring Wax or the Discovery of Television Among the Bees a “historic event.”
 That same year, the hypermedia version of the film, Waxweb, was one of the first sites on the World Wide Web, and thus has been repeatedly cited as a milestone of Internet Art.
 Waxweb has been presented in museums worldwide.
 Wax or the Discovery of Television Among the Bees was an early example of digital cinema, was one of the first independent films to be edited on a digital non-linear system, the Montage Picture Processor, and transferred from video to 16mm film for theatrical presentation.